saiprasad-d/Python_practice/README.md

 # Python_practice
-In this repository, I have added solutions to the problems asked in the coding assessment test
+In this repository, I have added solutions to the problems asked in the coding assessment tests.

 Question 1 -